 - 4.10.7 Open space requirement.
 Developments within the HDR designation shall reserve Open Space in accordance with the requirements of Article 17 Open Space, Landscaping, and Buffering.
-The amount of required Open Space shall be calculate as specified in Article 17, however, in no case shall there be less than A minimum of 10% of the gross land area developed under the HDR designation shall be set aside as permanent Open Space. open space to include amenities, common areas and recreation facilities. - 4.10.8 Lighting standards.
+The amount of required Open Space shall be calculate as specified in Article 17, however, in no case shall there be less than 10% of the gross land area developed under the HDR designation shall be set aside as permanent Open Space. - 4.10.8 Lighting standards.
 The maximum height of exterior lights shall be 25-feet.
 The intensity, location, and design of lighting shall be such that not more than one-foot candle of light is cast upon adjacent property or public rights-of-way.
 Light fixtures shall be designed to cast light downward.
 Where necessary, cut-off devices shall be used to minimize glare off premises.
-No light shall be aimed directly toward properties designated single family residential, which are located within 200-feet of the source of the light.

-- 4.10.9 Landscaping and buffering.
-All HDR, High Density Residential District, properties shall meet the requirements of Article 17: Landscaping and Buffers. - 4.10.10 HDR, High Density Residential District, shall not be available in Planning District 25.
+No light shall be aimed directly toward properties designated single family residential, which are located within 200-feet of the source of the light. - 4.10.9 Landscaping and buffering.
+All HDR, High Density Residential District, properties shall meet the requirements of Article 17 Open Space, Landscaping, and Buffering. - 4.10.10 HDR, High Density Residential District, shall not be available in Planning District 25.